 After shaking some walls with not one, but two, closely packed studio albums (the self-titled debut and II) in 2004 and ’06, the power trio went subterranean until 2010 before resurfacing with a new lineup and propulsive third opus, III, followed up by the straight-ahead rocker, IV, in 2013.

-The band’s latest album, Maneuvers, was released in June 2017 and features the work of Riggs, behind the kit.
-This is the band's most concise work to-date.
-Extended jams were stripped down to the meat and potatoes.
-Short and sweet is the path looking forward.
-Andrew Schneider (NYC) also returned behind the boards this round.
-You may recognize the name as he also provided the mixes on II.
-What fans hear is arguably the gents most mature and inspired song-set released, chunked with both heartwarmingly familiar moments – but all of it heavy on the heavy, as they say…always.
+The band released their fifth full-length album, Maneuvers, on June 20, 2017 featuring the work of new basher, Craig Riggs, behind the kit.
+This is the band's most concise work to date.
+Extended jams were stripped down to the meat and taters keeping the feel short and sweet.
+Andrew Schneider also (NYC) returned once again behind the boards (he also provided the mixes on II).
+What fans hear is arguably the band’s most mature and inspired song-set released, chunked with both heartwarmingly familiar moments – but all of it heavy on the heavy, as they say…always.
 Unprecedented attention was also devoted to spinning new yarns out of those evergreen rock and roll stories about love lost, hate found, relationships built and lives trashed, homes wrecked, etc.

 Look for the band to be gearing up for its sixth full-length release in Spring 2022 along with extensive North American, Australian, and European dates to follow.
 All’s fair in Love and Doom.